 Irrespective of the combination frequency, less than half of the participants consumed SMS meals at breakfast.
-A previous study demonstrated that the lowest percentage of individuals consumed SMS meals for breakfast in pregnant women.23 A national survey reported that most people believe that it is most challenging to consume side dishes.32 We propose initiating social measures to encourage people to consume main dishes and side dishes during lunch to having SMS meals at least twice daily.
+A previous study targeting pregnant demonstrated that a lowest percentage of individuals consumed SMS meals for breakfast.
+23 A national survey reported that most people believe that it is most challenging to consume side dishes.32 We propose initiating social measures to encourage people to consume main dishes and side dishes at lunch to increase the percentage of those who consumed an SMS meal at least twice daily.

-Our study found that consuming an SMS meal at least twice daily was associated with adequate intake of numerous nutrients compared to consuming SMS meals less frequently.
-This association between a high frequency of SMS meal combinations and nutrient adequacy aligns with findings from previous studies in Japan.^{8,14,20,23,33} Although Ishikawa-Takata et al.20 did not use Adachi's definition of staple food, main dish, and side dish, they found that individuals consuming SMS meals at least twice daily were more likely to meet the DRIs-J compared to those consuming them once daily or less.
-Additionally, studies outside Japan have reported a similar relationship between nationally recommended eating styles and improved nutrient intake^{34,35} or nutrient adequacy.^{36,37} For instance, a study using the diet quality index based on Swedish nutrition recommendations and dietary guidelines reported that individuals with high scores meet the recommended intake levels for vitamins and minerals.36 Regarding nutrient levels, there were significant differences in dietary fiber and micronutrients between consuming SMS meals at least twice a day and consuming SMS meals less than twice a day.
-Dietary fiber and most micronutrients are generally obtained from plant-based foods, which are the primary ingredients of side dishes.38 Our findings showed that individuals consuming SMS meals at least twice daily had significantly higher intakes of beans, soybeans, vegetables, and seaweeds.
-Conversely, their consumption of snacks, sweets, alcoholic beverages, and other beverages was significantly lower.
-Notably, a systematic review has linked ultraprocessed foods, including snacks, sweets, and sugarsweetened beverages, to a higher risk of all-cause mortality and various adverse health outcomes,39 and high alcohol intake is associated with risk of all-cause mortality.40 Our results demonstrated that individuals with a high frequency of SMS meal combinations reduced empty calorie intake by obtaining energy primarily from balanced meals.
+Our study showed that consuming an SMS meal at least twice a day was associated with adequate intake of numerous nutrients compared with consuming an SMS meal less than twice a day.
+This association between the high frequency of combination and nutrient adequacy was consistent with the results of previous studies in Japan.^{8,14,20,23,33} Although Ishikawa-Takata et al.20 did not used the Adachi's definition of staple food, main dish, and side dish, they reported subjects who consumed SMS meals at least twice a day were more likely to meet the DRIs-J compared with subjects who consumed an SMS meal once a day or less.
+Moreover, studies outside Japan have reported a relationship between a nationally recommended eating style and better nutrient intake^{34,35} or nutrient adequacy.^{36,37} For instance, a study using the diet quality index based on Swedish nutrition recommended and dietary guidelines reported that individuals with high scores meet the recommended intake levels for vitamins and minerals.36 Regarding nutrient levels, there were significant differences in dietary fiber and micronutrients between consuming SMS meals at least twice a day and consuming SMS meals less than twice a day.
+Dietary fiber and most micronutrients are generally obtained from plant-based foods, which are the primary ingredients of side dishes.38 Our results revealed that in individuals who consumed SMS meals at least twice a day, the intake of beans, soybeans, vegetables, and seaweeds was significantly higher.
+Interestingly, regarding food levels, individuals who consumed SMS meals at least twice a day had significantly lower intake of snacks and sweets, alcoholic beverages, and other beverages.
+A systematic review reported that ultra-processed foods, including snacks, sweets, and sugar-sweetened beverages, are associated with a high risk of all-cause mortality and several health outcomes,39 and high alcohol intake is associated with risk of all-cause mortality.40 Our results demonstrated that individuals with a high frequency of combination cut out empty calories by obtaining energy from meals.